Flying focus with arbitrary directionality for spatiotemporal control of laser pulses: Conclusion

 \section{Conclusion}

-In conclusion, we have introduced a flying focus method that provides control over both the velocity and direction of the focal point, independent of the group velocity and propagation direction.
+In conclusion, we have introduced an arbitrary directionality flying focus that conceptually advances the flying focus technique to two dimensions.
+This design allows the focal trajectory to be steered at an angle with respect to the pulse propagation direction while preserving the extended interaction length and arbitrary focal velocity that make the flying focus technique attractive.
 The method decouples the longitudinal and transverse motion of the focal point by using a diffractive lens and grating to focus and diffract a broadband, chirped laser pulse.
 The optical configuration can be realized using conventional, adaptive, metasurface, or photorefractive optics, providing a range of options depending on the intensity that is needed.
 The combined optic affords greater control over the focal-point motion beyond what is achievable with existing methods, without adding substantial complexity to the optical setup.
-This flexibility enables new geometries for high-intensity laser-matter applications, such as radiation generation and particle acceleration, where lateral motion of the focus can be used to structure or steer the interaction.
+The ability to independently control the direction and velocity of the intensity peak allows the interaction geometry to be tailored without sacrificing the extended interaction region.
+Moving the focal spot laterally with respect to the pulse propagation direction reduces the risk of optical damage to upstream and downstream optical components, improves shielding and diagnostic access, and provides greater flexibility in experimental design.
+These practical considerations are particularly important in high-power laser–plasma experiments, where geometric constraints often limit implementation of otherwise promising concepts.

 {\bf Acknowledgments. }This work was partially supported by NSF Grant PHY-2308641 and NNSA Grant DE-NA0004130.
 The work of J.P.P. and L.M. was supported by the Department of Energy Office of Science under Award Numbers DE-SC0021057 and DE-SC0025497/SUB0000841 and the Department of Energy National Nuclear Security Administration under Award Number DE-NA0004144.
 The PIC code EPOCH~\cite{Arber2015contemporary} is funded by the UK EPSRC grants EP/G054950/1, EP/G056803/1, EP/G055165/1 and EP/ M022463/1.
 The computing for this project was performed on the (Stanford) Sherlock cluster.
 We would like to thank Stanford University and the Stanford Research Computing Center for providing computational resources and support that contributed to these research results. \\